synapseweb3/forcerelay/guide/src/quick-start/installation.md

 <a name="telemetry-support"></a>

-> By default, Hermes bundles a [telemetry service and server](../documentation/telemetry/index.md).
+> By default, Forcerelay bundles a [telemetry service and server](../documentation/telemetry/index.md).
-> To build Hermes without telemetry support, and get a smaller executable,
+> To build Forcerelay without telemetry support, and get a smaller executable,
 > supply the `--no-default-features flag` to `cargo build`:
 >
 > ```shell